Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

 NOTE:-All the steps to run the code on VIVADO are given in the end.

-1.INSTRUCTION FETCH STAGE:- The following five files together make our fetch unit.
+1.INSTRUCTION FETCH STAGE:- The following files together make our fetch unit.

           1.PC_reg_synchronous.v